syncfusion-content/flutter-docs/Flutter/themes/themes.md

 # Theme for Syncfusion widgets

-The Syncfusion theme widget allows you to apply colors, date-format, etc in the applicaion level across all the Syncfusion Flutter widgets with a uniform approach and provide a consistent look.
+The Syncfusion theme widget allows you to apply colors, font-styles, etc in the application level across all the Syncfusion Flutter widgets with a uniform approach and provide a consistent look.

 ## Getting started